CihangPeng/ROVI/vlm_description/README.md

 - **Multi-GPU**: Supports distributed processing across multiple GPUs
 - **Storage**: Sufficient disk space for outputs and logs

-## Data Format
+## Input Data Format

-This code is designed for mass web data processing.
-At the time of our work, we store images as byte strings and package them into PyArrow format using the HuggingFace `datasets` library.
+This code operates on downloaded images.
+We expect each image to be encoded in the PNG format as a byte string and then packaged alongside its unique identifier and an optional caption into PyArrow format using the HuggingFace `datasets` library.

 **Expected dataset structure:**
 ```python